m3db/m3/site/content/architecture/m3aggregator/flushing.md

 are timestamps that can be used to control flushing from the given shard.
 They are shard fields in the placement structure.

-  If the shard has its cutover field set to some value, the shard will only [start flushing](https://github.com/m3db/m3/blob/0865ebc80e85234b00532f93521438856883da9c/src/aggregator/aggregator/list.go#L313) once the wall clock will go past the given cutover timestamp.
+If the shard has its cutover field set to some timestamp value, the shard will only [start flushing](https://github.com/m3db/m3/blob/0865ebc80e85234b00532f93521438856883da9c/src/aggregator/aggregator/list.go#L313) once the wall clock will go past the given cutover timestamp.
 Until this happens, any aggregated data gets discarded.